AINet+: Advancing Superpixel Segmentation via Cascaded Association Implantation: Conclusion

 \section{Conclusion}

 We have presented an association implantation network for superpixel segmentation task.
-A novel association implantation module is proposed to provide the consistent pixel-superpixel level context for superpixel segmentation task.
+A novel association implantation module is proposed to provide the consistent pixel-superpixel level context for superpixel segmentation task, we plug the association implantation operation in multiple layers to further boost the performance.
+By applying our AI module to multi-layers, the model could obtain the hierarchical pixel-superpixel context.
+Such a design makes the network more effectively infer the association map, bringing more performance gains.
 To pursue better boundary precision, a boundary-perceiving loss is designed to improve the discrimination of pixels around boundaries in hidden feature level, and a data augmentation named patch jitter is developed to further improve the performance.
 Experiments on two popular benchmarks show that the proposed method could achieve state-of-the-art performance with good generalizability.
-What's more, the produced superpixels by our method could also perform well when applied to the object proposal generation.
-In the future, we will continue to study the effectiveness of the proposed AINet on the stereo matching task.
+What's more, the produced superpixels by our method could also perform well when applied to the object proposal generation and stereo matching tasks.
+In the future, we will continue to study the application of superpixel on segmentation task.